How to Write a Pet Sympathy Card – What to Say When Someone Loses a Pet

 This isn’t writer’s block.
 You’re not stuck because you lack vocabulary or because you didn’t pay attention in English class.
 You’re stuck because someone you care about is living through something terrible, and you want your words to matter.
 That’s a lot of pressure for a three-by-five card.

-So you sit there, re-reading the pre-printed message inside the card, wondering if you should just sign your name and leave it at that.
+Still, you sit there, re-reading the pre-printed message inside the card, wondering if you should just sign your name and leave it at that.

 Here’s the truth that took me a long time to learn: there is no perfect thing to say.
 There never will be.
 No combination of words is going to undo what happened or take away someone’s pain.